-Keyword density isn’t relevant anymore in SEO as it used to be a decade ago.
-If you’re noticing this pattern in your articles, you must have a zoom call with your writer and try to explain that keyword stuffing is a red flag.
+Keyword density isn’t as relevant anymore in SEO as it used to be a decade ago.
+If you’re noticing this pattern in your articles, you must have a Zoom call with your writer and try to explain that keyword stuffing is a red flag.

 Instead, your writer should focus on writing valuable articles that answer the readers’ queries.
 Take it from me as I’m writing blog posts for more than a decade: if you know what you’re saying and helping the audience through your experience, experiment, or exposure, you’re going to crush it with your content.

 I have heard stories where freelance writers screwed up site owners badly by using images they found through Google Images, and the site owners had to pay fines for using others’ images without their consent.